jianshuyao/Pandas-Connect/README.md

 ```

 ## Video Resources
-Stay tuned for video updates for our website...
+Stay tuned for video updates.

 ## Reporting Issues
 We use GitHub Issues as the official bug tracker for Pandas-Connect.
 Feel free to [email us](the.pandas3103@gmail.com).